IsaacOliveira/web-prizes/README.md

 Each rule must be satisfied to the prize condition be considered matched.

-### Subscriber prizes matcher logic
+### Subscriber prizes match logic

-The logic to find if a subscriber won a prizer is:
+The logic to find if a subscriber won a prize is:

 1 - We submit the subscriber number to all rules of a prize condition, if matches all rules, the prize condition is matched.